- Campus Life

 Americans are accustomed to a more direct way of communicating.
 Don’t feel bad about saying no to something or someone.
 Open rejection and disagreement given in a polite way is not often considered rude for Americans.
 If you are uncomfortable or cannot do something, you can let people know.
 Generally, you will hear people use “No thank you” to politely decline.

 An F-1 visa allows students to work twenty (20) hours/week during a semester, and students are allowed to work full time during semester breaks and holidays.
-To work on campus, a student needs to obtain an orange card from the Indiana Tech Career Center located on the second floor of Andorfer Commons (Room 229).
-The Orange card is an internal paperwork process that is required by the university before employment.
+To work on campus, please find the “Employment Page” under our Resources tab.

 Note: Off-Campus employment other than CPT and OPT is generally prohibited.
 If you are having severe economic hardship, please discuss with the International Services staff for options.